Avington

 Time: 1 hour 15 mins

-Refreshments: None on the route, but The Plough in Itchen Abbas is nearby.
+Refreshments: The Plough in Itchen Abbas is a brief diversion away.

 This delightful walk starts out with views across the lake to Avington Park, the first of many beautiful homes you will see.
 It then follows quiet country lanes to bring you to The River Itchen.
 Much of this section of the river is privately owned, but you do get some decent glimpses of the water as you cross over bridges.
 The highlight of this walk for children will be the swing hanging from a giant oak half way around the route.